EmissionControl2/EmissionControl2/README.md

 ## Building
 ### Debian

+- First, check the releases page to see if the pre-compiled installers work for you: https://github.com/EmissionControl2/EmissionControl2/releases/latest

 - This project uses cmake to build so if you don't have cmake then install it (Minimum version: 3.13) and make sure your c and c++ compilers are defined in your environment.